Freddie Bradley

-Freddie Lee Bradley, Jr. (born June 12, 1970, in Helena, Arkansas) is an American former professional football running back in the National Football League.
-He played for the San Diego Chargers in 1996.
-He went to the University of Arkansas, Moorpark College and Sonoma State University.
+Freddie Lee Bradley, Jr. (born June 12, 1970, in Helena, Arkansas) is an American former professional football player who was a running back for the San Diego Chargers of the National Football League (NFL) in 1996.
+He played college football for the Arkansas Razorbacks and Sonoma State Seawolves.
 Bradley was the first player from Hueneme High School drafted by the NFL.

 Early life

 Freddie Bradley was born in Helena, Arkansas, but moved to California in the ninth grade.
 His mother died when he was an infant, and he had little contact with his father, so he transferred to California to live with his sister and her six children.
 He attended Hueneme High School in Oxnard, California, and quickly got into trouble by using drugs and skipping school.
 Bradley's sister moved back to Arkansas before his junior year, so he moved in with head football coach George Machado.
 Bradley excelled on the football team and graduated from high school, and he continued to live with the Machados during his time at Moorpark College.